This program is offered in a blended learning format that involves both on campus and distance learning experiences.

 Potential students should read both program and admission requirements to make sure the program is a good fit.

 The program requires requires students to:

-- have daily access to a laptop computer with camera, and familiarity with basic computer functions including e-mail, internet, and Microsoft Word and PowerPoint software.
+- -Have daily access to a laptop computer with camera, headset and microphone, and familiarity with basic computer functions including e-mail, internet, and Microsoft Word and PowerPoint software.

-- complete the degree in no more than 4.5 years from the date of first enrollment.
+- -Complete the degree in within 4.5 years from the date of first enrollment.
 Students who have not earned the graduate degree during this period will have their academic records reviewed and may be asked to meet additional requirements in order to graduate.

-Participation in clinical experiences and fieldwork are required components of the OT curriculum.
-Clinical and fieldwork sites require legal clearances such as a criminal background check, finger printing, and/or child abuse history clearance in order to permit participation in the clinical experience.
-Clinical and fieldwork sites may deny a student's placement because of a felony or misdemeanor conviction, failure of a required drug test, or inability to produce an appropriate health clearance, all of which would result in delayed graduation, or, in the inability to graduate from the program.
+Participation in fieldwork experiences are required components of the OT curriculum.
+Fieldwork sites require health clearances, CPR certification, and legal clearances such as a criminal background check, finger printing, and/or child abuse history clearance in order to permit participation in the clinical experience.
+Fieldwork sites may deny a student's placement because of a felony or misdemeanor conviction, failure of a required drug test, or inability to produce an appropriate health clearance, all of which would result in delayed graduation, or, in the inability to graduate from the program.

-Individuals who have been convicted of a felony or misdemeanor may be denied certification or licensure as a health professional.
+Note: A felony or misdemeanor conviction may affect a graduate’s ability to sit for the certification exam or to attain state licensure as a health professional.
 Contact the appropriate national or state credentialing bodies for information regarding individual eligibility.